ASCOMInitiative/AlpycaDevice/docs/source/introduction.rst

 Alpaca Server and Driver Architecture
 -------------------------------------

-An Alpaca driver consists of a **server** which can host one or more **drivers** for *multiple* devices of *multiple* types.
-For example, a single Alpaca server could provide the HTTP/REST communications for two cameras and a mount, all through the same IP address and port.
+An Alpaca device consists of a **server** which can host one or more **drivers** for *multiple* ASCOM devices of *multiple* types.
+For example, a single Alpaca device could provide the HTTP/REST communications for two ASCOM cameras and an ASCOM mount, all through the same IP address and port.

-The **server** is an HTTP (web) server that apps talk to using the Alpaca HTTP/REST protocol, and which dispatches endpoint requests as calls to the drivers for each device type and instance.
+The device's internal **server** is an HTTP (web) server that apps talk to using the Alpaca HTTP/REST protocol, and which dispatches endpoint requests as calls to the drivers for each device type and instance.

-A **driver** consists of a set of *responder* classes for each Alpaca endpoint, including the ones common to all devices like ``Description`` and ``DriverVersion``, as well as the ones specific to the device type like ``Rotator.MoveMechanical()``.
+An ASCOM **device driver** consists of a set of *responder* classes for each Alpaca endpoint, including the ones common to all ASCOM devices like ``Description`` and ``DriverVersion``, as well as the ones specific to the ASCOM device type like ``Rotator.MoveMechanical()``.
 Incoming REST requests are *routed* to their respective responder class.
 The responder is responsible for performing the action or accessing the data represented by the endpoint.
 Thus, each member of the ASCOM interface for a